Juggernaut (character): Internet parody

-On February 14, 2006, the parody troupe My Way Entertainment released "The Juggernaut Bitch!!", an overdub of part of the X-Men animated TV series episode "Phoenix Saga (Part 3): The Cry of the Banshee".
+On February 14, 2006, the parody troupe My Way Entertainment released "The Juggernaut Bitch!!", an overdub of the X-Men: The Animated Series episode "The Cry of the Banshee".
 "The Juggernaut Bitch!!" uses a variety of slang, profanity and non sequiturs through ad-libbing.
 The parody includes the often-repeated line, "Don't you know who the fuck I am?
-I'm the Juggernaut, bitch!"
+I'm the Juggernaut, bitch!".
 At first, the clip was made available on the duo's college website, but when YouTube became popular, so did the parody.

-The internet meme became so popular that the line was included in X-Men: The Last Stand during Juggernaut's fight with Kitty Pryde.
+The meme became so popular that the line was included in X-Men: The Last Stand during Juggernaut's fight with Kitty Pryde.
 In June 2006, My Way released a sequel, "J2: Juggment Day", using footage from the episode "Juggernaut Returns".
-On June 10, 2007, My Way released a second sequel, entitled "J3: Shadow of the Colossi", on their website, using footage from "The Unstoppable Juggernaut" and "Pryde of the X-Men".
-The video game Call of Duty: Modern Warfare 2 has an achievement called "I'm the Juggernaut..." which references the parody.
+On June 10, 2007, My Way released a second sequel, titled "J3: Shadow of the Colossi", using footage from "The Unstoppable Juggernaut" and Pryde of the X-Men.
+The video game Call of Duty: Modern Warfare 2 has an achievement called "I'm the Juggernaut...", which references the parody.